CMI Outreach 2025

 CMI Leadership Academy member Aaron Malone, Colorado School of Mines, shown top left, guides CMI magnet activity with youth in after-school program in Michigan.

 • The Critical Materials Innovation Hub Leadership Academy is using the CMI Education Toolkit in outreach across the United States.
-In March 2025, CMI Leadership Academy Cohort 6 members Harshida Parmar and Rambabu Kuchi, Ames National Laboratory, shared the kit during the an outreach event at Ames High School.
+In March 2025, CMI Leadership Academy Cohort 6 members Harshida Parmar and Rambabu Kuchi, Ames National Laboratory, shared the kit during an outreach event at Ames High School.

 two people standing in a classroom